Brain2life/gitops-cookbook/argocd-app-deployment/README.md

 # Deploying an application with ArgoCD

+This demo project demonstrates how to deploy a sample Teris game app to EKS cluster by using ArgoCD UI

 ## ArgoCD overview

 [Argo CD](https://argoproj.github.io/cd/) is a declarative, GitOps continuous delivery tool for Kubernetes.
 Argo CD controller in Kubernetes cluster continuously monitors the state of your cluster and compares it with the desired state defined in Git.
 If the cluster state does not match the desired state, Argo CD reports the deviation and provides visualizations to help developers manually or automatically sync the cluster state with the desired state.